-The Community Development Department - Economic Development Fund supports the City's CET and Affordable Housing initiatives, staffed by personnel in the Community Development Department - Planning Division.
+The Community Development Department - Economic Development Fund supports the City's CET and Affordable Housing initiatives, staffed by personne the Community Development Department - Planning Division.

-During FY2025 Council passed a resolution to allow for this fund to close once all CET and Affordable Housing payments have been disbursed and move Economic Development related revenue (i.e. business license fees) to the General Fund where staff are paid who directly support Economic Development.
+During FY2025 Council passed a resolution to allow for this fund to close once all CET and Affordable Housing payments have been disbursed and move Economic Development related revenue (i.e. business license fees) to the General Fund where the staffing is paid who directly support Economic Development.